7 Tips for a First-Time Buyer in NYC

 While you may have seen some beautiful properties online, you need to have a firm understanding of what you can actually afford – not what you think you can afford – before you start searching.
-You should connect with a lender or mortgage broker to receive a pre-approval letter – they will verify your income, check your credit, and request more information about your assets and liabilities.
+You should connect with a lender or mortgage broker to receive a pre-approval letter – they will verify your income, check your credit score, and request more financial documentation about your income and assets, as well as liabilities.

 Some buyers consider traditional lenders like Wells Fargo and Bank of America, while many tech-savvy buyers look to digital lenders like SoFi for convenient online pre-approvals.
 Having a pre-approval not only gives you a clear understanding of how much you can spend on an apartment, it also enables you to act quickly when you find the right apartment (it’s customary to submit your pre-approval letter when you make an offer).

 The majority of buyers, first timers and veterans alike, start their searches too narrow and are forced to expand later.
 When you begin your apartment search, it is best to keep an open mind, so cast a wide net early to save yourself time.

 As you research neighborhoods that fit your personality, commute, and budget, include several neighborhoods for comparison.
 This allows you to discover more properties and increases your probability of finding “the one”.
 You can start searching with you own customized property feed.

 Be prepared for competition

 With over 8.5 million people competing for a place to live in NYC, it shouldn’t be surprising that buying an apartment in this city will be as competitive as it was finding a rental.
 If you see a well-priced condo or co-op in your budget, it likely won’t last long.
 Just as important as it is to act quickly when you like an apartment, you have to be prepared that you may miss a few due to competition from other buyers, particularly all-cash buyers.